 Not all disabilities are the same.

 Some people have difficulty understanding complex arguments or articles; others have trouble speaking or cannot hear well.
 Some people assume these conditions go together.
-Stephen Hawking uses a motorized wheelchair and speech synthesizer, but he probably has the most brilliant mind ever known in physics.
+Stephen Hawking used a motorized wheelchair and speech synthesizer, but he probably had the most brilliant mind ever known in physics.
 Many people assume that a mobility impairment also means a developmental disability or assume other links that are not the case.